Data Request FAQs

+A sample timeline is illustrated here.
 Data requests including the release of protected health information or proprietary financial information must go through a 15-business-day period of public review/comment and review by the Data Release Advisory Committee (DRAC).
-Once the public comment period and committee review is over, approved requests typically take 30-60 days to fulfill.

-The LO will post the final decision for the request on Washington HealthCareCompare here within seven days of the decision being made.
+The LO will post the final decision for the request on Washington HealthCareCompare here.

 Who is using APCD data in other states?

 Here are just a few examples of who is using APCD data.
 You can learn about state efforts by going to the APCD Council's website: https://www.apcdcouncil.org/.